tsogkas/amat/README.md

 * All external code should go under `external/`.
 * `amat` results, models etc should go under `output/`.
 * Project-specific results and plots are saved in the respective directories of that project.
 E.g.:
-  - spb-mil trained models and medial point detection results are placed under `external/spb-mil/output/models/`.
+  - spb-mil trained models and medial point detection results are saved in `external/spb-mil/output/models/`.
-  - medial points detection plots are placed under `external/spb-mil/output/plots/`.
+  - medial points detection plots are saved in `external/spb-mil/output/plots/`.

 Feel free to change the paths in `setPaths.m` and use symbolic links to change directory hierarchy to your preference.